perforce/helix-authentication-service/docs/Windows.md

 ## Starting and Stopping the Service

-Once installed as a Windows service, the authentication service can be started and stopped using the Windows service utilities.
+Once installed as a Windows service, with the name *Helix Authentication*, the authentication service can be started and stopped using the Windows service utilities.
 The **Services** application provides a graphical interface for this purpose, while the `NET` command is available from the command shell.
 For example, stopping the service from the command shell can be done using the `NET STOP` command, as shown below:

 ```
 > net stop helixauthentication.exe